How do accountants present transferable skills in a CV?

 How do you find what skills are required for a job?

 The skills or competencies that your CV will be assessed against will usually be contained within the person specification for the role you are applying for.
 Every job advertised should have an accompanying job description and person specification.
 It’s the second part of this, the person specification that we are interested in.
 This will detail the skills and expertise that an employer is looking for.
 Gather together two or three example person specifications.
 Highlight words and phrases that appear numerous times to give you an idea of common key words and phrases.
+Read how to write a CV that stands out.

 Rather than looking for specific work experience, some organisations recruit predominantly using a key skills or key competencies approach.
 This is especially so for organisations that are open to work experience from a broad and varied background.
 You will be given a specific list of skills in this case to focus on so no further research may be required.